 Everybody likes to succeed.
-Since eons, the tradition has been that the passing generation conditions the upcoming with their definition of success.
+For eons, the tradition has been that the passing generation conditions the upcoming one with their definition of success.
 Very often, I find that people are trying to succeed based on someone else’s criteria and benchmark.
 Some are successful, some, full of success.
-Some succeed but do not know it, as a result, they continue the toil and struggle; they are not successful but successfools.
-Some get fulfilled with their success, others only get fooled by it.
+Some succeed but do not know it, as a result, they continue to toil and struggle; they are not successful but successfools.
+Some are fulfilled by their success, others are only fooled by it.

 Averagely, in a class of forty students, two get high distinction, three, distinction, and ten, credit with twenty getting just the pass.
-Five, however, fail to score above the threshold and are given a “fail”.
-Those who get fail, are they not successful?
-Or, the five who get the high distinction, are they successful?
+Five, however, fail to score above the threshold and are given a ‘fail’.
+Those who fail, are they not successful?
+Or, the five who get a high distinction, are they successful?

-The cattle only follow the shepherd because of shepherd’s resolve to lead the flock; when one starts following, the others follow suit.
+Cattle only follow a shepherd because of the shepherd’s resolve to lead the flock; when one starts following, the others follow suit.
 If the shepherd loses his resolve and does not set his own success criteria, he would soon be lost in the flock of sheep.
-Even his loud roars will drown in the bleating of sheep.
+Even his loud roars will be drowned out by the bleating of the sheep.
 And dogs, they are only used for rounding up the sheep and not for leading them.

 There is a huge communication gap between the shepherd and the sheep, the absence of a common spoken language being the greatest barrier.
-But the strength of shepherd’s own leadership — born out of determination, experience, and individuality — overcomes that easily.
-With a stick in his hand, a couple of whistling sounds and whispers, as well as servile dogs give shepherd the control and sovereignty.
+But the strength of the shepherd’s own leadership — born out of determination, experience, and individuality — overcomes that easily.
+A stick in hand, a couple of whistling sounds and whispers, as well as servile dogs, gives the shepherd control and sovereignty.

-Succeeding at any endeavor can be compared to drilling a hole in the wall.
+Succeeding in any endeavor can be compared to drilling a hole in a wall.
 The driller’s only focus is that hole at the time of drilling.
 The drilling machine and driller’s force are directed at that point on the wall with immaculate precision.
-The outcome is achieved in no time with the focus, persistence, and, equally importantly, the right tool.
-You can have the right precision, energy, and attitude but using a spoon to drill a hole will only give you scraping on the wall.
+The outcome is achieved in no time with focus, persistence, and, equally importantly, the right tools.
+You can have the right precision, energy, and attitude but using a spoon to drill a hole will only give you a scrape on the wall.

 A focused mind is the right tool, almost like the multipurpose drill that comes with tens of attachments.
 A settled mind is the most capable and competent shepherd.
-The senses will then serve as the watchdogs.
-With noble intentions, clear goal, morality as the foundation, compassionate attitude, contented soul, a peaceful mind, clear conscience, relentless pursuit, incessant effort, and iron resolve, you will be truly successful before long.
+The senses will then serve as watchdogs.
+With noble intentions, a clear goal, morality as the foundation, a compassionate attitude, a contented soul, peaceful mind, clear conscience, relentless pursuit, an incessant effort, and iron resolve, you will be truly successful before long.
 It may sound a lot but in reality, it is not.